bpeschier/django-compressor-requirejs/README.rst

     'abovethefold': ['website/awesome', 'website/evenmoreawesome'],
  }

-Every module not mentioned in this setting will end up in the ``main`` bundle.
+Every module not mentioned in this setting will end up in the ``main`` catch-all bundle.

 ``REQUIREJS_APP_ALIAS`` (default ``None``) allows the Javascript directory inside your static root to be addressed by just the app name.
 Require/define calls to ``website/some_module`` will be searched as